-For adult/non-traditional students, the university uses academic standards, policies, and credit requirements for academic progress and eligibility for the Dean's List which are keyed to the pace of enrollment typical of these students.
-The University publishes these policies in the Faculty Manual and the School of Community Education Handbook for Adult/Non-Traditional Students.
+For adult/non-traditional students, the university uses academic standards, policies, and credit requirements for academic progress and eligibility for the Dean's List which are keyed to the

 Withdrawal During Semester

 A student who wishes to withdraw from the university during a semester must apply for permission to withdraw in good standing.
 A withdrawal during semester form is available at the Registrar's Office.
 When the withdrawal form is completed, the student should have an exit interview with a member of the Student Development staff before leaving campus.